 One trader used a simple mathematical formula to determine how many shares to buy and thus, his account grew at a faster rate.

-Position sizing is a critical component of both systematic and discretionary trading, addressing the pivotal question: How many shares or contracts should I purchase?
 Far too often, the answer is derived from nothing more than a well-informed guess.
 A common misstep among traders is to size their trades without considering risk, potentially undermining their results, their trading systems, and, in some cases, their careers as algorithmic traders!

 By anchoring your trade size to a risk metric, you adopt a defensive stance against the unpredictability of the market.
 Risk management should be paramount for any trader aiming for long-term success.
 Therefore, employing a risk-based metric to mathematically size your trades is not just recommended; it's essential.
 Despite this, the common practice involves using a fixed number of shares or allocating a fixed dollar amount per trade.
 Let's pause to consider the implications.